erbkaiser/FrozenCookies/README.md

 ```js
 FrozenCookies.autosweet = 0
 ```
-, otherwise it will auto-disable after casting _Sweet_.
+It will auto-disable after casting _Sweet_.
 **Note:** On Steam, there is no way to disable Auto Sweet once enabled except by waiting for it to finish.

 # Efficiency: What Does It Mean?